kalumjudy/Portfolio/README.md

 ## Geopandas Project
 ### How safe are the streets in Boston?

 This Geopandas Python project uses Car Crashes data in Boston, Massachusetts in 2021 to plot a heatmap showing the number of crashes happenened in 2021 by zip code areas.
-(In progress)
+(Initial visualization available.
+But project is still in development.)
 ### Data Sources

 MassGIS: https://www.mass.gov/info-details/massgis-data-layers